 The National Park Service provides free guided tours of the 19th-century brick fortification that was used by members of both the Confederate and Union military during the Civil War.
 You’re also free to roam the fort on your own to see the remnants of what life was like on the island at that time.

 Restrooms, showers, water fountains, covered picnic seating, and a snack bar are all available on the island for your convenience.
 Beach chair and umbrella rentals are also available.
 Although, I suggest saving yourself a ton of money by packing your own lunch, snacks, and beverages in a small cooler.
 Also, limit the amount of gear you bring so you can fully relax and enjoy your beach day.
 Just bring the basics – a towel, a beach blanket, sunscreen, and a book – and you’ll be all set!
 Ferries leave from Gulfport or Biloxi in the morning and return in the afternoon daily during the summer.
 They run only on specific days of the week in the fall and spring.
 Find the schedule on the Ship Island Excursions website.

 Learn about Native American history at the Winterville Mounds

 The Winterville Mounds Museum is a hidden gem of an attraction found at 2415 Highway 1 North, Greenville, Mississippi.
-We’d never heard of this aspect of Native American culture before; pow-wows, wigwams and dream catchers, but never mounds.
+We’d never heard of this aspect of Native American culture before.
 The mounds are manmade earthworks dating back to 1100-1350 AD and are the ancient ceremonial and burial sites of Native American tribes.
 The highest is nearly five storeys tall at 55ft.